bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 goal to incrementally improve the garbage collector; part of that effort is a project called *unified heap*, which will try to avoid copying objects if almost everything in a page survives.
 I.e. on a high level: If new space is full of live objects, just mark all new space pages as belonging to old space now, and create a fresh new space from empty pages.
 This might not yield the same score on the
-SplayLatency benchmark, but it's a lot better for real world use cases and it automatically adopts to the concrete use case.
+SplayLatency benchmark, but it's a lot better for real world use cases and it automatically adapts to the concrete use case.
 We are also considering *concurrent marking* to offload the marking work to a separate thread and thus further reducing the negative impact of incremental marking on both latency and throughput.